Cyberlorians/Articles/LiveResponse_DC_Monitoring.md

 # Live Response Monitoring on Domain Controllers — Discussion Guide

 ## Customer Ask
-Alert when a Live Response session is initiated on a domain controller in MDE.
+> *"I want to be alerted if a Live Response is initiated on a domain controller."*

 ---

-## Answering Each Point

-### 1. Live Response Abuse Vectors
+## 1. Live Response Abuse Vectors

+**Referenced article:** [Abuse and Detection of M365D Live Response for privilege escalation on Control Plane (Tier0) assets](https://www.cloud-architekt.net/abuse-detection-live-response-tier0/) — Thomas Naunheim

+> *"Read about ways to abuse Live Response."*

 You're right to be concerned.
-Thomas Naunheim's blog ([Abuse and Detection of Live Response for Tier0](https://www.cloud-architekt.net/abuse-detection-live-response-tier0/)) demonstrates two concrete attack paths:
+Naunheim demonstrates two concrete attack paths:

 **Attack 1 — Create Domain Admin via Live Response:**
-A Security Admin can upload a script to the Live Response library and execute it on a DC.
+A Security Admin uploads a script to the Live Response library and executes it on a DC.
 The script runs as **SYSTEM** — which on a DC means full Domain Admin capability.
-Example: a few lines of PowerShell to create a user and add them to Domain Admins.
+A few lines of PowerShell to create a user and add them to Domain Admins.
 No on-prem credentials required.

 **Attack 2 — Exfiltrate Global Admin tokens from a PAW:**
-An attacker can use Live Response to plant a PostImportScript in the Az PowerShell module folder on a privileged user's workstation.
+An attacker uses Live Response to plant a PostImportScript in the Az PowerShell module folder on a privileged user's workstation.
 When the admin next runs an Az cmdlet, their access token is silently exfiltrated to blob storage.
 The token includes `Directory.AccessAsUser.All` scope — full Graph API access.

 **Key takeaway:** Live Response runs as SYSTEM, supports unsigned scripts (if enabled), and bridges the cloud portal to on-prem Tier 0 assets.
 Any user with Security Admin, Security Operator, or the custom "Advanced Live Response" RBAC permission can do this.

+**Naunheim's recommended mitigation stack:**
+1. **Device Groups** — Create a dedicated device group for DCs/Tier 0 assets and restrict which roles can access them
+2. **Custom RBAC roles** — Create a dedicated "Security Responder" role with Live Response permissions separate from general Security Admin
+3. **PIM for Groups** — Put that role behind JIT activation with approval, so no one has standing Live Response access to DCs
+4. **Disable unsigned scripts** — In Advanced Features, disable "Live Response unsigned script execution" unless absolutely needed
+5. **High Value Assets Watchlist** — Tag DCs in Sentinel's built-in "HighValueAssets" watchlist for correlation in analytics rules

+**Additional detection via Windows Event Logs (from Naunheim):**
+Two event log providers on the DC itself capture Live Response activity:
+- `Microsoft-Windows-SENSE` — logs SenseIR initialization
+- `Microsoft-Windows-SenseIR` — logs connection details and Action IDs (correlates to transcripts)

+These can be ingested into Sentinel via Azure Monitor Agent (AMA) with a custom XPath query.

+---

-### 2. MachineActions API — Is It True That GUI Sessions Don't Show Up?
+## 2. MachineActions API — GUI Sessions Don't Show Up

+**Referenced articles:**
+- [MDE APIs using PowerShell](https://learn.microsoft.com/en-us/defender-endpoint/api/exposed-apis-full-sample-powershell) — Microsoft Learn (auth + API call sample)
+- [List MachineActions API](https://learn.microsoft.com/en-us/defender-endpoint/api/get-machineactions-collection) — Microsoft Learn (OData filters, rate limits)
+- [MachineAction resource type](https://learn.microsoft.com/en-us/defender-endpoint/api/machineaction) — Microsoft Learn (type enum, properties)

+> *"Followed the Microsoft doc to make an app registration & small script to query the MachineActions API where I expected to see the same 'LiveResponse' type actions that I'd seen in the Action Center History GUI...
+But no, I got one single entry for when a virus scan was triggered on an endpoint – and no records at all for my Live Response sessions.
+That seems bizarre.
+Is it true?"*

 **Yes, confirmed.** Microsoft explicitly documents this:

 > *"Live response actions initiated from the Device page are not available in the MachineActions API."*